Ris Low: Business Venture

-Radio DJ

-From the 29 to 31 March 2010, local radio station 987FM announced that they would put Low as a DJ on the Shan and Rozz show.
-There was a big outcry, both towards the radio station's decision as well as Low's poor English during the show.
-In the end, the station announced that it was an April Fools' Day joke publicising Burger King's new burger, the Angry Whopper.

 Acting

+In March 2010, it was announced that Low would be joining the co-hosting the Shan and Rozz show.
+There was some outrage among listeners over the employment of her as DJ due to her poor command and diction of English.
+On the first day of co-hosting the show, Low arrived late and left early for the show and Rozz stormed off the studio after an argument.
+On 1 April, It was later revealed that it was an April Fools' Day joke by the show and Burger King in an advertising campaign for Burger King's Angry Whooper.

-In 2012, Low acted in a slasher film, Justice Devil, which was released in 2014.
+In 2012, Low starred in a slasher film, Justice Devil, which was released in 2014.

 Personal life

 Bipolar disorder

-On 26 September 2009, Ris Low revealed to The Straits Times in a phone interview that she has bipolar disorder.
+On 26 September 2009, Low revealed to The Straits Times in a phone interview that she has bipolar disorder.
 In a subsequent interview published by The Sunday Times, she revealed that she got her bipolar disorder officially diagnosed after heeding a suggestion by her lawyer to get a medical check up in the hopes of distancing herself from her wrongdoings.
 She said it requires medication and psychiatric visits.
 She revealed that she has had the urge to steal since young and stole Pokémon cards once in Primary One.
 The act provided her with a sense of achievement: "that you've done something and you got away with it."
 Her mother detected the problem when she noticed the growing collection of toys and taught her to count to ten and walk away when faced with the urge.